Madison Bumgarner: 2011

+On April 8 at AT&T Park, before the team's home opener against the eventual World Series Champion St. Louis Cardinals, the Giants raised their first World Series championship flag during a pregame ceremony.
+On April 9 at AT&T Park, during another pregame ceremony, the team received their World Series rings before their game against the St. Louis Cardinals.

-On April 11 at AT&T Park, against the Los Angeles Dodgers, Bumgarner got former teammate Juan Uribe to strikeout swinging in the top of the second inning for his 100th career strikeout.
+On April 11 at AT&T Park, against the Los Angeles Dodgers, Bumgarner got former teammate Juan Uribe to strike out swinging in the top of the second inning for his 100th career strikeout.
 Bumgarner was 0–5 with a 4.58 ERA in his first seven starts of the 2011 season.
 Despite pitching at least six innings and giving up more than one earned run only once in his five starts from April 27 through May 19, 2011, it was not until the 19th that he got his first win, collecting an ERA of 3.71 for the season at that point.

-On May 19, 2011, at Dodger Stadium, in a 3–1 win over the Los Angeles Dodgers, Bumgarner pitched with the worst era with it being a 35.3 ERA 2009 All-Star Dodger pitcher Chad Billingsley.
+On May 19, 2011, at Dodger Stadium, in a 3–1 win over the Los Angeles Dodgers, Bumgarner pitched 8 2/3 innings before allowing a run in the ninth inning, nearly throwing his first career shutout and outdueling 2009 All-Star pitcher Chad Billingsley.
 He threw a career-high 89 strikes on the outing.

 By June 9, Bumgarner had a 1.93 ERA over his last nine starts, yet had two wins and five losses to show for it.
 In seven of his eight losses at that point, the Giants either only scored once or scored no times at all.

 On September 5, Bumgarner struck out thirteen batters while yielding two earned runs, seven hits and one walk over 8 1/3 innings while earning the win against the Padres.
 It was his second consecutive double digit strikeout game, having struck out eleven Cubs batters in his previous start against the Chicago Cubs.
 With his win September 16, Bumgarner won five consecutive starts; he finished the season 13–13 with a 3.21 ERA, 204 innings pitched, and 191 strikeouts.
 Bumgarner was 12–1 for the games in which his teammates scored three or more runs.
 Bumgarner finished eleventh in voting for the NL Cy Young Award.